Neural-Systems-at-UIO/nutil/docs/introduction.rst

 **What is Nutil?**
 ====================

-**Nutil** is a standalone desktop application that simplifies the pre-and-post processing of histological brain section images from mouse and rat.
-It can be used to pre-process images in preparation for analysis (TiffCreator, Transform, Resize), and is used as part of the `QUINT workflow <https://quint-workflow.readthedocs.io>`_ for analysis of brain section image series using a reference brain atlas (Quantifier).
+**Nutil** is a standalone desktop application for analysis of histological brain section images from mouse and rat as part of the `QUINT workflow <https://quint-workflow.readthedocs.io>`_.
+It can be used to prepare images for analysis (TiffCreator, Transform, Resize) and to perform brain-wide quantification using a reference brain atlas (Quantifier).

 Nutil allows four key operations:

-Prepare histological images for analysis using:

 1. **TiffCreator**: convert JPEG, PNG and normal TIFF images to tiled TIFF format.
 2. **Transform**: rename, rotate, resize and compile thumbnails of large tiled TIFF images (typical microscopy output format).
 3. **Resize**: for resizing JPEG/PNG images with output in PNG format.

-As part of the QUINT workflow, use a reference brain atlas to perform brain-wide quantification using:

-4. **Quantifier**: for the batch extraction, quantification and spatial analysis of labelling in mouse or rat brain sections using a reference brain atas (for example, immunohistochemical labelling).
+4. **Quantifier**: used as part of the for `QUINT workflow <https://quint-workflow.readthedocs.io>`_ for the batch extraction, quantification and spatial analysis of labelling in mouse or rat brain sections using a reference brain atlas.

 .. tip::
    Visit `EBRAINS <https://ebrains.eu/service/quint/>`_ for more information about QUINT.